Yann-dv/CalifornianHealthApp/README.md

 ## Functional Documentation:

-<strong>Introduction</strong> :
+### Introduction:
 The  Californian Health application allows users to book online appointments with consultants, through a dynamic booking calendar system.

-Use Cases and User Stories:
+### Use Cases and User Stories :

-The application is a web application.
-It's composed of 3 pages :
+On user/client side, the application is a web application, composed of 3 pages :
-Home page : it's the page that allows to see the Doctors.
+Home page : it's the page that allows users to see the Doctors ang have general informations.
 It's composed of a list of doctors images.
 When you click on a doctor, the application will redirect you to the booking page.

-Booking page : it's the page that allows to see the appointments of a doctor.
+Booking page : it's the page that allows users to see the available appointments slots of a doctor.
 It's composed of a form that allows to select a doctor.
 When the form is submitted, the application will display the appointments of the selected doctor in the calendar.
 You can click on an available slot to book an appointment.
 If the doctor doesn't have any appointment, the application will display a message that says that the doctor doesn't have any appointment.

 Confirmation page : it's the page that confirms the booking of the appointment.
 It's composed of the date of the appointment and the name of the doctor.

 ### User Stories :
 * As a user, I want to see the list of doctors, so that I can choose a doctor :